 - Women and men over the age of 50 with risk factors.

-A bone density test can detect bone loss before a fracture occurs.
+Because a bone density test can detect bone loss before a fracture occurs.
 But what if a fracture has already occurred?
-Osteoporosis related fractures most commonly occur in the wrist, hip, or spine, and may be what’s classified as a low trauma or fragility fracture.
+Osteoporosis related fractures most commonly occur in the wrist, hip, or spine.
+It may be what’s classified as a low trauma or fragility fracture.
 A fragility fracture is one that occurs due to a fall or bump that would not cause a break in a person with healthy bones.

 In another article on WebMd (“Osteoporosis Bone Fractures: A Treatment Overview”) the author states that some fractures will heal on their own, but others will need the help of a specialist such as an orthopedic doctor, a physiatrist, a physical therapist, and/or an occupational therapist.
 The treatments received from these specialists may range from a splint or cast to surgery, and care after the bone has healed to help resume regular activities.